Avnsx/fansly-downloader/README.md

 ## Description:
 On click code, to scrape your favorite fansly creators media content.
 After you've ran the code, it'll create a folder named ``CreatorName_fansly`` in the same directory you launched the code from.
 That folder will have two sub-folders called Pictures & Videos, which will contain the downloaded content sorted into them.
 This is pretty useful for example; if you dislike the website theming and would like to view the media on your local machine instead.
 This code does not bypass any paywalls & no end user information is collected during usage.
+## Installation
+You can just install the [Executable version](https://github.com/Avnsx/fansly/releases).
+Else you'll need to install python (ticking pip in installer) and paste below in ``cmd.exe``.

+	pip install requests loguru imagehash pillow or you can use [``requirements.txt``](https://github.com/Avnsx/fansly/blob/main/requirements.txt) to install the requirements above.
 ## How To
 1. If you have Python installed download the GitHub repository, else use the [Executable version](https://github.com/Avnsx/fansly/releases)
 2. Make sure you have registered an account on fansly and are logged in with it in your browser or you'll not be able to get a authorization token from Developer Console.